sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 value=uint64
 ```

-Creating an Appraisal would involve adding an entry to `appraisals`, `appraisals-last-used`, `appraisals-by-user` (if the user was logged in) and `stats` buckets.
+Creating an appraisal would involve adding an entry to `appraisals`, `appraisals-last-used`, `appraisals-by-user` (if the user was logged in) and `stats` buckets.
 Deleting is pretty much the same.
 It took a while to get these features worked out but once it was done I haven't needed to adjust this very much at all.

 #### Eve-Marketdata to ESI
 I moved from eve-marketdata.com to ESI, which newly supported fetching live(ish) market orders and allowed Evepraisal to have more reliable pricing.
 ESI also guesses the market price which was a useful value to fall back on but sometimes it was ridiculously out of whack with the market.